Counterclockwise S Kicks in SRS

 In the above, the S minos are facing North, West, South, and East, respectively, from left to right.

-A quick way to check if there was a kick involved on determining the final piece position is to compare the rotation center of the initial piece position with the rotation center of the final piece position.
+A quick way to check if there was a kick involved in determining the final piece position is to compare the rotation center of the initial piece position with the rotation center of the final piece position.
 Showing the rotation center also helps us figure out what the rotation state the pieces are in, especially for S pieces and Z pieces.
-So we're showing them on this page.
+That's why we're showing them on this page.

 For the above example, the piece is facing North, West, and South, respectively.
 Therefore, the rotations used must have been CCW and CCW.